Anna Stirr CV (download PDF)

 Anna’s research focuses on South Asia, particularly on Nepal and the Himalayan region.
 She is currently working on two projects that deal with love, intimacy, and politics in Nepal.
 The first looks at improvised dohori question-answer songs as culturally intimate, gendered expressions of ideas of nation, belonging, and heritage, within a cycle of migration and media circulation that spans the globe.
 The second chronicles the history of Nepal’s politically oppositional “progressive song” from the 1960s to the present, with a focus on ideas of love, development, and communist thought as interrelated ways of imagining a better future.
 Articles from these projects have appeared in various journals and edited volumes.
 Anna also maintains active research interests in the relationship between music, religion, politics and public culture in South Asia and the Himalayas.
 She is working on compiling and translating the Nepali folk music teaching materials created by her teachers as well as the late musicologist Subi Shah.

 Along with teaching and researching about music, Anna is also active as a performer.
 After a bachelor’s degree in western classical flute performance, she has studied Hindustani classical bansuri flute with Steve Gorn and Jeevan Ale, and has learned the folk style of bansuri performance through musical interaction with many Nepali performers during her fieldwork.
-As a singer, she has studied Hindustani classical singing by Prabhu Raj Dhakal in Kathmandu and Ustad Mehboob Nadeem in London. and she learned Nepali folk and dohori song as she learned the flute styles, in the informal oral tradition.
+As a singer, she has studied Hindustani classical singing with Prabhu Raj Dhakal in Kathmandu and Ustad Mehboob Nadeem in London. and she learned Nepali folk and dohori song as she learned the flute styles, in the informal oral tradition.
 During the course of research on Nepali music Anna learned to perform Nepali folk and dohori songs, improvising rhyming couplets in the Nepali language.
 She also studied the madal drum more formally with Khadka Bahadur Budha Magar.
 She has had the good fortune to be invited to perform dohori and Nepali instrumental folk music around the world.
 In recognition of her performance and research, the Ali Miya Lok Wangmaya Pratisthan (Ali Miya Folk Literature Academy) in Pokhara, Nepal, awarded her the 2016 Ali Miya Prize.